Open to new roles

 Designing for Extreme Real-World Constraints

 Dairy farms lacked a unified system to track feed costs, ensure correct feeding across pens, and reduce human error during mixing and distribution.
 Existing workflows were fragmented, error-prone, and heavily dependent on manual processes.
-This case study is about designing when the cost of getting it wrong is not a bad UX metric — it's a real operational failure.
+This case study is about designing when the cost of getting it wrong is a real operational failure, not a bad UX metric.

 The Problem